Chera dynasty: Society and culture

+Early migrations from northern India brought Jain and Buddhist influences to the southern regions around the 3rd century BCE.
+While indigenous practices remained the primary tradition for the majority of the population, a smaller segment consisting primarily of migrant communities adhered to Jainism, Buddhism, and Brahmanism.

 The varna classification had limited relevance in early Tamil society.
 The jati system was also not characteristic of this society, especially as reflected in the restrictions on inter-dining and social interaction.
 However, early Tamil texts refer to a "kudi"-based social classification in early historic south Indian society.
 The kudis were clan-based descent groups, linked to production and associated with lineage and hereditary occupations.

 In the early historic southern India, women were probably accorded high status (in comparison to the medieval period, in southern India), and poets, bards and musicians were held in high regard in society.
 Early Tamil texts include several references about the lavish patronage of court poets.
 Professional poets of all genders composed texts praising their patron rulers, for which they were generously rewarded.
 It is assumed the institution of "sabha" in south-Indian villages for local administration began during the early historic period.

 Economy

 The Sangam poems indicate that agriculture, fishing, and cattle rearing were widespread in ancient Tamil society.
 They also highlight the significance of Indian Ocean maritime trade and the practice of iron forging.
 The initial phase of urbanization in southern India, and the Chera country, is typically linked to the period from the 3rd century BCE to the 3rd century CE.

 Some scholars argue that this urbanization was not driven by socio-economic changes but was instead stimulated by external trade.
 However, historians sometimes find this view difficult to accept, as trade cannot be regarded as an independent factor, separate from socio-economic processes.